 Last week I heard a former senior DUP politician expressing his disappointment and frustration at the breakdown in relations between his party and the Irish government.
 He said he feared the institutions set up so painstakingly by the Good Friday and St Andrews Agreements were now “crumbling”.

 He was pessimistic about the chances of getting devolution restored in the North.
 “The parties would have to want it,” he said, noting that it was now all too easy for the DUP to focus on propping up the Conservative government in Westminster and Sinn Fein to concentrate on increasing its support in the Republic with an election likely in the near future.
 He regretted that the North South Ministerial Council, as the best place for Northern and Southern Ministers to meet and talk, was not functioning.
 He worried that part of the problem was that in the past couple of years new, younger leaders – with no experience of the long, excruciatingly difficult years of negotiating peace in Northern Ireland – had taken over in Belfast, Dublin and London.
-I met a Fine Gael politician recently who I was told was the Taoiseach’s advisor on the North – I was not impressed.
+Recently I met former senator Jim D’Arcy, the Taoiseach’s newly appointed adviser on the North – I was not impressed.

 Varadkar’s relationship with Theresa May is now frosty.
 The last time they met face to face to discuss Brexit, in Gothenburg in Sweden in mid-November, the Financial Times quoted one senior official saying the mood was “the opposite of personal chemistry”.
 Yet for nearly a quarter of a century a relationship of mutual trust and understanding between successive leaders of Britain and Ireland has been the crucial pre-requisite for progress in the Northern peace process.
 That appears to have gone for the moment.